You’ve heard it before — you waste half of your investment in marketing, and it is even worse when you look at your content marketing ROI.

 - The process should clarify WHY the content is needed, HOW it will be used, and what monetary impact it could have (can you tie it to a deal or set of opportunities).

 At first, your teammates are going to resist or push back.
 Without being a jerk, explain why you are asking these questions and document the best guess you have on potential monetary impact.

 If you have enablement tools to measure the ROI, measurement should be easy.
 If not, once a month, take time to review each of these requests with the original requestor.
 Confirm the content was used against any deal(s) and track their progress.

 - Ask the seller what role the content played in the deal.

-- Document, email, slack the team to share the content success story, the dollar value and quote your seller.
+- Document, email, and slack the team to share the content success story, the dollar value, and quote your seller.